 After his resurrection, our Lord appears to his disciples in different places: Galilee in Matthew, Jerusalem in Mark, Luke, and Acts, both in John.
-Careful study shows that the visit to Galilee comes between two sets of appearances in Jerusalem.
+The visit to Galilee comes between two sets of appearances in Jerusalem (Table 1, chart).
 Why these different venues?